Gold Standard in Integrated Interbody™

 One-and-Only STALIF® Combination.

-Ti-ACTIVE is the only titanium coating to be combined with the STALIF No-Profile, Stand-Alone, Integrated Interbody technology.
+Ti-ACTIVE is the only titanium surface to be combined with the STALIF No-Profile, Stand-Alone, Integrated Interbody technology.

-Only Ti-ACTIVE-coated STALIF devices provide a three-point stability advantage with increased insertion friction,
+Only STALIF devices with Ti-ACTIVE surface provide a three-point stability advantage with increased insertion friction,

 increased surface contact area with bony endplates and compressive fixation at the graft site through a lag screw design.2, 7